Depleting levels of Vitamin D

 We are fortunate enough to be graced by the scorching rays of the sun here in Queensland.
 As much as we might like to turn down the heat, it’s probably best that we take a few minutes out of the day to soak up some of that nutritious sunshine!
 Soak it up Australia!

-If you are experiencing a side effect of a Vitamin D deficiency come and see our physiotherapist at Pivotal Motion to get you back on track.
+If you are experiencing a side effect of a Vitamin D deficiency come and see a physical therapist at our physio Brisbane clinic to get you back on track.
 Book an appointment online or speak to our friendly team on 07 3352 5116.